aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-encoding-mode-ascii/_index.md

 The code ensures the directory exists before attempting to write any files, preventing runtime errors.

-## Step 2: Encoding Data in ASCII Mode
+## Step 2: encoding data in ASCII mode

 The `BarcodeGenerator` class creates and configures barcode images.
 The `DataMatrixEncodeMode` enumeration selects the encoding algorithm for DataMatrix symbols.